 It was a short altercation, but there are lots of lessons to learn from it….

 What about drawing your weapon?
 That’s a possibility, but how quickly can you do it?
-This girl got her blade out in around 3 seconds.
+This girl got her blade out in around three seconds.
 That’s actually much faster than the average person can do it.
-Even with that admirable performance, an attacker can still do a lot of damage in 3 seconds!
+Even with that admirable performance, an attacker can still do a lot of damage in three seconds.

 The girl with the knife won this encounter, but what do you think would have happened if her attacker had been a little stronger or had a few more skills?
 My guess is that her knife would have never come into play.